 This tip is the third in our series on benchmarking best practices in the data center.
-You can also read the second installment on using simple optimizations to improve
+You can also read the second installment on using simple optimizations to improve benchmark performance.

 Server benchmarking is essential to maintaining long-term system performance, and can be immensely helpful when I comes to capacity planning.
 Regardless of whether you use the benchmarking tools that are built into Windows or one of the numerous commercial products, your server benchmarking results are only going to be valid if you adhere to some recommended best practices.
 Let's take this opportunity to talk about some common benchmarking mistakes and how those mistakes can affect the results.